 - I’ve been given permission to change my mind about this.

-- It took courage for me to even consider doing this, and I’m proud of myself for making the attempt.
+- It took courage for me even to consider doing this, and I’m proud of myself for making the attempt.

 - I accept myself for who I am.
 I love myself for who I am.